jlongster/dcpu-lisp/README.markdown

 * Generated assembly: https://github.com/jlongster/dcpu-lisp/blob/master/examples/print-number.asm
 * Watch it run here: http://0x10co.de/imq63

+_I know this hasn't been updated in a while, but don't worry, I have a surprise for you guys coming soon._

 # High-level Assembly

 Think of it as a light wrapper around the assembly code, providing named variables, lexically-bound closures, and a little bit of helpful magic here and there.